Empowering Leaders Through Community Engagement

-We use a culturally relevant community organizing model to train emerging leaders and engage our members.
-Our training is tailored to meet the needs of attendees: our customized training shares the principles and best practices of community organizing concerning all indigenous identities.
+Western Native Voice utilizes a culturally relevant community organizing model to empower emerging leaders and engage our members in meaningful ways.
+Our training programs are tailored to the unique needs of attendees, sharing principles and best practices that honor and reflect the diversity of Indigenous identities.

 Our Program

-- Cultivates a strong base of civic leaders and public servants in Native communities
+- Strengthening Civic Leadership: Our program nurtures a strong base of civic leaders and public servants committed to advancing Native priorities.

 Voice of Change Award Recipients